 The most dangerous cause of vaginal bleeding during early pregnancy is

-Rupture of an abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+An abnormally located pregnancy (ectopic pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more )—one that is not in its usual place in the uterus—for example, one that is in a fallopian tube
+When an ectopic pregnancy... read more )—one that is not in its usual place in the uterus—for example, one that is in a fallopian tube

 Another possibly dangerous but less common cause is rupture of a corpus luteum cyst.
-After an egg is released, the structure that released it (the corpus luteum) may fill with fluid or blood instead of breaking down and disappearing as it usually does.
+After an egg is released from the ovary, the structure that released it (the corpus luteum) may fill with fluid or blood instead of breaking down and disappearing as it usually does.